 - Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.

-- Bake for 10-12 minutes, or until puffy and lightly browned around the edges.
+- Bake for about 10-12 minutes, or until puffy and set on the tops and lightly browned around the edges.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations